claudeha/Hugs/README.md

 ## Known issues and TODOs:
 * TODO: foreign import wrapper not works on x86_64/arm/aarch64.
   + it wasn't implemented by upstream.
-  + OpenGL/GLUT broken due to this issue.
+  + OpenGL/GLUT on x86_64 broken due to this issue.
 * Only tested with linux.
 * some testcase in bundled 'tests' may broken, the test codes need tweak.